raspberry-streusel-muffins

 Description

-These raspberry streusel muffins are soft and fluffy and loaded with the bright, tart flavor of fresh raspberries.
-Complete with a buttery streusel topping and simple vanilla glaze.
-Made in one bowl in just thirty minutes, these streusel topped berry muffins are bound to be your new favorite!
+These raspberry streusel muffins are soft and fluffy and bursting with fresh, juicy berries.
+Complete with a buttery streusel topping and a simple vanilla glaze, these muffins will knock your socks off!

 Ingredients